nikhil2213129/Microcontroller-Sub-systems-Implementation/README.md

-# Analog-Input-and-Output-Sub-systems
-Here is a `README.md` file based on the content of the provided document:

----

 # Microcontroller Sub-systems Implementation

 This project demonstrates the implementation of three sub-systems of a microcontroller: Analog Input, Analog Output, and Data Communication.
 The combined program reads input from a potentiometer, controls the brightness of an LED based on the input value, and prints the sensor and brightness values to the Serial Monitor.